F-5 fighter plane crash kills 3 in Iran's northwest | Law-Order

 - Iran

-A fighter jet crashed into a stadium in a city in northwest Iran, the country's state-run news agency reported Monday.
+A fighter jet crashed onto a football pitch in a city in northwest Iran, the country's state-run news agency reported Monday.
 The crash killed two pilots and a civilian.

-IRNA said the F-5 fighter crashed into a stadium in a residential area of Tabriz, a city of 1.6 million residents.
-Authorities are investigating the incident, the report said.

-Gen. Reza Yousefi, commander of the air base in Tabriz, said the crashed jet had been used for training and suffered a technical problem on its final flight.
+A state TV reporter at the crash scene said that because the pitch was not long enough, the plane left the field and hit a school wall.

-Iran's air force has an assortment of U.S.-made military aircraft purchased before the 1979 Islamic Revolution.
+No one was inside.
+Schools were closed amid Iran's sixth wave of the coronavirus pandemic.
+Iran's air force has an assortment of US-made military aircraft purchased before the 1979 Islamic Revolution.
 It also has Russian-made MiG and Sukhoi planes.
 Decades of Western sanctions have made it hard to maintain the aging fleet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)